mjdmsft/CognitiveServices/ComputerVisionLogicApp.md

 - Create this by typing into the **Inputs** and using the **Dynamic Content** to add the necessary variables.
 - Make sure all keys and values are between quotation marks (“key”:”value”), except for Tag Names.
 - When you add **Captions Caption Text**, it will add a for each loop for you. **Accept this** change and don’t remove it.
+- You can copy the JSON below as a starting point and add the Dynamic Content between the righter quotations marks.

+`{
+"Captions":"",
+"ImageId":"",
+"Tags":"",
+"id":""
+}`

 <img src="/media/LogicApp13.png" alt="drawing" width="800"/>

 33. Within your **For each loop**, add a **+New step**.